UK PM Starmer’s communications chief quits amid Epstein scandal fallout

 Tim Allan steps down a day after Starmer’s chief of staff, Morgan McSweeney, quits, adding pressure on the PM.

-United Kingdom Prime Minister Keir Starmer’s communications chief, Tim Allan, has stepped down as the leader of the governing Labour Party faces fallout from the Jeffrey Epstein scandal.
+UK Prime Minister Keir Starmer’s communications chief Tim Allan has stepped down as leader of the governing Labour Party faces fallout from the Jeffrey Epstein scandal.

 The move on Monday came a day after Starmer’s chief of staff, Morgan McSweeney, also quit.